Yom Teruah, Day of Trumpets 101

 Plan ahead.
 Make a menu.
 Gather with others.
 Sing unto Yehovah, and Read Scripture together.
 Have Fun.
 Finish the day with a reminder that Yom Kippur is coming.

-Our family has hosted a moon sighting party for several years.
+Our family has hosted a Yom Teruah Eve party.
 The eve of Yom Teruah we invite people over to worship and make a loud noise unto Yehovah.
-As we sing and read passages from the Bible, we all keep our eyes on the sky as the sun goes down.
-The first person to sight the sliver of the moon gets a prize.
-We cook a fun meal like Walking Tacos.
+As we sing and read passages from the Bible.
+We prepare a fun meal like Walking Tacos.
 And we have a campfire and fellowship together.
 As the night goes on we begin to discuss the up coming Day of Atonement and the feast of Sukkot.

 Yom Teruah is a simple party feast.
 There isn’t a lot of scripture with commands for this particular day.
 But it is a very special day because it declares the coming of the two other fall appointed times to come.